Alexandra of Denmark: Early life

-Princess Alexandra Caroline Marie Charlotte Louise Julia, or "Alix", as her immediate family knew her, was born at the Yellow Palace, an 18th-century town house at 18 Amaliegade, immediately adjacent to the Amalienborg Palace complex in Copenhagen.
+Alexandra Caroline Marie Charlotte Louise Julia of Schleswig-Holstein-Sonderburg-Glücksburg, or "Alix", as her immediate family knew her, was born on 1 December 1844 at the Yellow Palace, an 18th-century town house at 18 Amaliegade, immediately adjacent to the Amalienborg Palace complex in Copenhagen.
 Her father was Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg and her mother was Princess Louise of Hesse-Kassel.
-She had five siblings: Frederick, George, Dagmar (later Empress of Russia), Thyra and Valdemar.
+She had five siblings: Frederick, William (later George I of Greece), Dagmar (later Empress Maria of Russia), Thyra and Valdemar.

-Her father's family was a distant cadet branch of the Danish royal House of Oldenburg, which was descended from King Christian III.
+Her father's family was a distant cadet branch of the Danish royal House of Oldenburg, which was descended from King Christian III of Denmark.
 Although they were of royal blood, the family lived a comparatively modest life.
-They did not possess great wealth; her father's income from an army commission was about £800 per year and their house was a rent-free grace and favour property.
+They did not possess great wealth; her father's income from an army commission was about £800 per year, and their house was a rent-free grace and favour property.
 Occasionally, Hans Christian Andersen was invited to call and tell the children stories before bedtime.

-In 1848, Christian VIII of Denmark died and his only son Frederick ascended the throne.
+In 1848, Christian VIII of Denmark died and his only son Frederick acceded to the throne.
 Frederick was childless, had been through two unsuccessful marriages, and was assumed to be infertile.
 A succession crisis arose because Frederick ruled in both Denmark and Schleswig-Holstein, and the succession rules of each territory differed.
 In Holstein, the Salic law prevented inheritance through the female line, whereas no such restrictions applied in Denmark.
 Holstein, being predominantly German, proclaimed independence and called in the aid of Prussia.
 In 1852, the major European powers called a conference in London to discuss the Danish succession.
 An uneasy peace was agreed, which included the provision that Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg would be Frederick's heir in all his dominions and the prior claims of others (who included Christian's own mother-in-law, brother-in-law and wife) were surrendered.

 Prince Christian was given the title Prince of Denmark and his family moved into a new official residence, Bernstorff Palace.
-Although the family's status had risen, there was little or no increase in their income; and they did not participate in court life at Copenhagen, for they refused to meet Frederick's third wife and former mistress, Louise Rasmussen, because she had an illegitimate child by a previous lover.
+Although the family's status had risen, there was little or no increase in their income; and they did not participate in court life in Copenhagen, for they refused to meet Frederick's third wife and former mistress, Louise Rasmussen, because she had an illegitimate child by a previous lover.

 Alexandra shared a draughty attic bedroom with her sister, Dagmar, made her own clothes, and waited at table along with her sisters.
 Alexandra and Dagmar were given swimming lessons by the Swedish pioneer of women's swimming, Nancy Edberg.
-At Bernstorff, Alexandra grew into a young woman; she was taught English by the English chaplain at Copenhagen and was confirmed in Christiansborg Palace.
-She was devout throughout her life, and followed High Church practice.
+At Bernstorff, Alexandra grew into a young woman; she was taught English by the English chaplain in Copenhagen and was confirmed in Christiansborg Palace.
+She was devout throughout her life, and followed high church practice.